WordPress/gutenberg/docs/reference-guides/data/data-core.md

 ### receiveThemeSupports

-> **Deprecated** since WP 5.9, this is not useful anymore, use the selector direclty.
+> **Deprecated** since WP 5.9, this is not useful anymore, use the selector directly.

 Returns an action object used in signalling that the index has been received.